Amazon S3 Data Warehouse

 s3://your-bucket/

-This partitioning by event/year/month/day makes it easy to:
+This partitioning by event/year/month/day (and hour, for the live feed) makes it easy to:

 - Query specific time periods efficiently